-How much will it cost to Drywall my house?
+What will it cost to Drywall my house?

-For those not familiar with construction estimating, trying to create a budget for a remodel or new construction project can be a daunting task.
-The only option a person may have is to ask a contractor to quote them a price and even then they may have no idea of whether or not the price is fair.
-The information below should help the average person understand the cost of drywall work.
-Understanding the process of estimating drywall work may help prepare you to accept or reject a drywall contractor's quoted price.
+For those not familiar with construction estimating, creating a budget for a remodel or new construction project can be a daunting task.
+You may ask a contractor to give you a quote for an upcoming project but how do you know whether or not the price is fair.
+The information below should help the average person understand the costs associated with drywall work.
+Understanding the process of estimating drywall projects will help prepare you to accept or reject a drywall contractor's quoted price.
 We'll discuss two types of jobs, large drywall jobs and small patches or remodels.Top

-Estimating large drywall jobs
+Estimating the cost of large drywall jobs

-First let us discuss remodel or construction projects that are more than just one or two rooms, those requiring more than 50 sheets of drywall.
-Most contractors will price these based on their standard square footage rate.
-The first thing they will do is determine how many sheets of drywall will be needed for the entire project.
+When estimating large residential construction projects, the first thing many contractors do is determine how many sheets of drywall will be needed for the entire project.
 Contractors have various methods of estimating total sheet count, but for the average person the most accurate way is to measure all the walls and ceilings and figure the total square footage of the area to be covered with drywall.

 |15' by 15' room with 8'ceilings|